one2blame/cs6340/README.md

 # cs6340
-Root repository for CS 634: Software Analysis
+This repository contains my lecture notes for CS 6340: Software Analysis at the Georgia Institute of Technology